 Damaged blades can break off, causing millions of dollars in damage within a gas turbine.
 To prevent this, inspectors conduct non-destructive testing (NDT), using a combination of dye penetrant and eddy current testing to identify microcracks in blades.
 Before this inspection can be done, the carbon build-up on turbine blades must be removed.

-Traditional hydroblasting and abrasive blasting – sometimes referred to as “sandblasting” although sand Is no longer used – can’t be used on turbine blades because moisture and abrasives can cause blade damage.
+Traditional hydroblasting and other forms of abrasive blasting – sometimes referred to as “sandblasting” although sand is no longer used – can’t be used on turbine blades because moisture and abrasives can cause blade damage.
 Water can also lead to rusting, and abrasive blasting eats away at the surface material and can leave it weakened and with a shorter life span.
 Without additional clean-up, abrasive blasting can also leave behind damaging particulates.

 Both methods require diligent and time-consuming cleaning afterwards to ensure that moisture and abrasive material is not left behind.

 Dry ice blasting is often the better choice for gas turbine cleaning because it’s thorough and effective without the risk of abrasives or water and leaves nothing behind.
 It’s also non-conductive, environmentally responsible and the safest form of blasting.

 Dry ice blasting can also be used to clean turbine discs, rotors, cases, stators, and windings.

 The annual cleaning of the carbon-blackened buildup on an 8,000 kilowatt turbine used to propel a gas transporting pump was reduced from 5 days to four hours by switching to dry ice cleaning, using dry ice pellets propelled at high pressure through a specialty nozzle.

 Dry Ice Blasting: Gas Turbine Before & After

 Benefits of Dry Ice Blasting in Power Generation